Baseline User Guide

 File system

-CADES users share 2.3 PB of the Wolf General Parallel File System (GPFS) which sits in the NCCS Open Science enclave.
+CADES users share 2.3 PB of the Wolf2 General Parallel File System (GPFS) which sits in the NCCS Open Science enclave.
 Baseline also has access to an NFS-based filesystem which provides user home directories with 50 GB of storage.
 See Data and Storage for more information.

 Note